 With the announcement of the 2012 Academy Award (Oscar) nominations on January 10, 2013, Quvenzhané Wallis became the youngest person ever nominated for a Best Actress Oscar (at age 9).
 She broke the record of the previous youngest-ever Best Actress nominee, Keisha Castle-Hughes, who was nominated for Whale Rider at age 13.
 The same day that Wallis became the youngest-ever Best Actress nominee, Emmanuelle Riva (age 85) became the oldest-ever Best Actress nominee for her role in Amour (2012).

 Shares many thematic connections to Court 13's earlier short film Glory at Sea (2008).
 Both deal with a ravaged community beset by storms.
-Both reference Greek myth including "Elysian Fields" and are contain fantastic elements in an otherwise very "real" narrative, otherwise known as magic realism.
-Also the character of Sergeant Major, played by Jimmy Lee Moore appears in both films in a significant role.
+Both reference Greek myths, including "Elysian Fields", and contain fantastic elements in an otherwise very "real" narrative, otherwise known as magic realism.
+Also, the character of Sergeant Major, played by Jimmy Lee Moore, appears in both films in a significant role.

 The 65-member film crew included two residents of south Terrebonne Parish, Louisiana, where most of the filming took place: Mike Arcenauax, who helped with special equipment (especially boats), and Barbara Dupre in catering.

 The film won the Mejor Largometraje Ópera Prima Internaciónal (Best International Debut Feature) award at the Guanajuato International Film Festival, which was held in July 2012, along with the New Horizon/Special Jury Award at the Abu Dhabi Film Festival in October.